-Co-Operative Bank maintains an ample stock of liquid assets reflected in a Liquid Banking Assets-to-Tangible Banking Assets ratio of 27.4% at end-2015 and leading to the assigned Liquid Resources score of a2.
-The bank's primary liquidity decreased over the past year by £2 billion to £4.5 billion at end-2015 as a result of liquidity management and adjustments for deleveraging.
-Total liquidity resources reduced to £11.4 billion, and, although proportionate to the balance sheet, the amount remains high (39% of total assets).
+Co-operative Bank maintains an ample stock of liquid assets reflected in a Liquid Banking Assets-to-Tangible Banking Assets ratio of 25.4% at June 2016 leading to the assigned Liquid Resources score of a2.
+The bank's primary liquidity has been managed down over the past couple of years, consistent with its deleveraging.
+As of 30 June 2016 primary liquid assets as a proportion of total assets reached a normalised level of around 13%.

-Co-Operative Bank's BCA is supported by its Very Strong- Macro Profile
+Co-operative Bank's BCA is supported by its Very Strong- Macro Profile

-As a retail domestic bank, Co-Operative Bank's operating environment is heavily influenced by the United Kingdom and its Macro Profile is thus aligned with that of the UK at Very Strong-.
+As a retail domestic bank, Co-operative Bank's operating environment is heavily influenced by the United Kingdom and its Macro Profile is thus aligned with that of the UK at Very Strong-.